 - An AI will intentionally do harmful things

 Say we build an AI cleaning bot.
 All this bot wants to do is make sure the world is as clean as can be.
 If the bot just wants to make sure everything is clean, it has a few options.
-The first option is to clean up all the mess.
+One option is to just clean up all the mess.
 This is the outcome we want and that the AI developer is expecting.

 But that isn’t the only option.
 Another possibility is that it will try and stop the mess occurring in the first place.
 Humans cause mess.
 “If there are no humans, there is no mess, so let’s get rid of all humans” increases the AI’s utility function and is a perfectly legitimate solution to the AI’s problem.

-In 2016, the company co-authored a research paper into these issues titled Concrete Problems in AI Safety.
-The paper identified five areas of research that AI researchers need to strongly consider as they push forward with any type of AI:
+In 2016, the OpenAI co-authored a research paper titled Concrete Problems in AI Safety.
+The paper identified 5 areas of research that AI researchers need to strongly consider as they push forward with any type of AI: